erikbuck/ObjectOrientedDesign-PreferringCompositionOverInheritance/README.md

 ### Appropriate Use of Inheritance in Design 3

 Base classes are ideally entirely abstract.
-In other words, if a base class is found to be needed, make it a pure-abstract-base-class in the C++ style or an Interface in the Java style.
+In other words, if a base class is found to be needed, make it a pure-virtual-base-class in the C++ style or an Interface in the Java style.
 Consider the *Strategy Design Pattern* [[https://en.wikipedia.org/wiki/Strategy_pattern]](https://en.wikipedia.org/wiki/Strategy_pattern)